lamhq/tech-notes/pages/devops/aws/app-integration/sqs/settings.md

 Up to 900 seconds (15 minutes), default is 0.

-Changing this setting for standard queues doesn’t affect the delay of messages already in the queue, only new messages.
+Changing this setting for standard queues doesn't affect the delay of messages already in the queue, only new messages.
 For FIFO queues, this affects the delay of messages already in the queue.

 Use cases: Large distributed applications which may need to introduce a delay in processing.